» Government payments have been too low for too long

 Age pensioners and people with disability have been left out altogether.
 They are at the very bottom of the market.
 Instead of looking after for them in the midst of a health crisis, we are leaving them to the mercy of the market.

-If rates are halved in six months – and if those who are most vulnerable are left out – people will be pushed even deeper into poverty and homelessness.
+If rates are halved in December – and if those who are most vulnerable are left out – people will be pushed even deeper into poverty and homelessness.

 » Not enough affordable rental homes